erikssource/jdbidemo/article/springbootandjdbi.md

 ### Setting up the Application

 We'll need some configuration for the application and to create the application main class.
-For configuration, we'll add three more properties to the flyway and postgres properties we already have.
+For configuration, we'll add three more properties to the Flyway and Postgres properties we already have.

 ```properties